 Back Acne: Causes, Prevention, and Treatment Options

 Though acne can worsen from certain lifestyle activities or poor hygiene, the cause of acne has many factors.
-Some of the most prevalent factors that play into acne breakouts include genetics, hormones, environmental allergens and stress.

 Back acne differs from facial acne in two significant ways:

 - Skin on the body is more prone to clogging as it has larger pores and is thicker than facial skin.

 - Oil-producing glands on the back tend to be more active than those located on the face, which most often leads to larger, more inflamed acne known as cystic acne.